drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

     * Use the PokeFlute.
   * Snorlax
     * Run
+  * Dodge the bikers, then go down and to the right.
+You want to be 4 pillars from the left for the upcoming Rare Candy.
-  * Pickup the hidden Rare Candy and PP Up.
+  * Pickup the hidden Rare Candy.
+  * Stick to the far right, and after the 2nd biker move one frame left and pick up the PP Up.
+Can go straight down from there.
     ![Rare Candy](Cycling_Road_Hidden_Rare_Candy.png)
     ![PP Up](Cycling_Road_Hidden_PP_Up.png)
   * Menu (After exiting the Cycling Road Building)